-The turnover in repo transactions among the Riksbank's primary monetary policy counterparties and the Debt Office's dealers averaged just over SEK 92 billion per day in 2009.
-Turnover was thus SEK 78 billion lower per day than in the previous year (see Chart 11).
-An estimated 90 per cent of the turnover in repos involves maturities of up to one week.

-Despite the fact that the turnover in repos has fallen significantly, it is three times higher than the spot turnover in the underlying government and mortgage securities.
-46 According to the statistics compiled by the Riksbank, spot turnover in these underlying securities amounted to SEK 29 billion in 2009 (see the previous section Turnover on the bond market).
+The turnover in repo transactions among the Riksbank's primary monetary policy counterparties and the National Debt Office's dealers increased in 2010, following a fall during the financial crisis in 2008-2009.
+Between 2009 and 2010, turnover increased from SEK 92 billion to SEK 119 billion per day.
+Almost all the turnover in repos is in repos with maturities of up to one week.
+The turnover in repos is four times as high as the spot turnover in the underlying government and mortgage securities.39 According to the statistics compiled by the Riksbank, spot turnover in these underlying securities amounted to SEK 31 billion in 2010 (see the section "Turnover on the bond market").